Supporting article only -- not included in drop-down menu above.

 mystics are still available for reading by those interested, and their

-often indicative of a God that was truly immanent (i.e.
+Eckhart2, often indicated that God that was truly immanent (i.e.

 was in all